Jones County DWI Court Process

 1. Arraignment (First Appearance)

-- Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-It is crucial to request representation if you cannot afford it.
+• Getting a court-appointed attorney: If you cannot afford to hire a private attorney, you can request a court-appointed attorney at the arraignment.
+The court will assess your financial situation to determine if you qualify for legal representation at the state's expense.

 2. Pre-Trial Hearings